mexican-wolf-trance/project2/README.md

 # Instructions for use:
 ## There are two main routes:
-The jplRoute calls directly from the jsonplaceholder.typecode.com data set The second pulls information from a local instance of MongoDB
+The jplRoute calls directly from the jsonplaceholder.typecode.com dataset The mongoRoute pulls information from a local instance of MongoDB

 ## The jplRoute

 ### Each route has a specific function
-For instance, if you woud like to view all of the user posts, tpe in the following into a URL bar:
+For instance, if you woud like to view all of the user posts, type in the following into a URL bar:

 ### /jpl/allPosts
 This retieves all of the posts made by users in beautiful json